pssolanki111/polygon/docs/Getting-Started.rst

   print(f'Current price for AMD is {current_price}')

-**Note that you can have multiple instances of all 5 different types of http clients together.
+**Note that you can have instances of all 5 different types of http clients together.
 So you can create client for each one of the stocks, options and other APIs**

 All the clients in the lib support context managers